Skip to content

 This whole universe is around us for more than 13 billion years, any natural processes around us were here before we were born and will remain here until we die.

-We can not avoid the happening moments.
+We can not avoid and mostly control the happening moments.

 We have to accept them as they are.